Bitcoin Adoption Framework.

 The offer is readiness, not hype.

-Most organisations approach Bitcoin through fragments: a wallet, a payment button, a treasury headline, an energy story, or a compliance concern.
-BAF turns those fragments into a clear review path.
+Most organisations approach Bitcoin through fragments: a wallet, a payment button, a treasury headline, an energy story, or a legacy compliance concern.
+The Bitcoin Adoption Framework turns those fragments into a clear operating conversation.

-It helps decision makers define what must be understood, designed, tested, and supported before Bitcoin becomes part of a real operating environment.
+It helps decision makers understand what must be designed, tested, governed, and supported before Bitcoin becomes part of a real operating environment.

 Adoption principles

-The starting point is simple: Bitcoin becomes useful when people can understand who controls value, how decisions are made, what evidence exists, and how money moves.
-BAF turns those questions into a practical adoption path.
+One foundational pillar is Digi Carta: Bitcoin First Principles applied to the Magna Carta treaty.
+Bitcoin becomes useful when people can understand who controls value, how decisions are made, what records matter, and how money moves.
+The framework turns those questions into a practical adoption path.

 Identity